LAST UPDATED: November 5, 2019

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 PUBLISHED ON November 5, 2019

 A buildup of dirt on your bike’s chain system can make it perform significantly slower.
 You need a cleaner that can get rid of the grime so that the chain can keep the gears spinning and wheels turning faster.
-Here are some of the best chain cleaners that you should consider keeping in your tool kit.
+Below are some of the best chain cleaners that you should consider for your tool kit.

 It doesn’t work too well on off-roading mountain bikes.
 Feels sticky.
 Messy application.

 A biodegradable and solvent-free formula that cleans and degreases the chain system.

 Removes dirt, oil, grime, and other stubborn stains.
 It doesn’t damage bike finishes.
 Has a convenient spray applicator.
 Reduces wear and damage to the chain and gear components.
 Prevents corrosion.